 So far, the apparatus has performed well.
 Prior to flight, the mechanism was tested using the car-mounted apparatus.

 Then it was tested in flight on TRD (a 11′ tall 5.5″ diameter testbed rocket) with the electronics turned off to verify that a circumferentially reefed parachute would open properly with the line cutters attached.
 This test also served to verify that the nichrome wire would not break when the line experienced in-flight loads.
 We had hoped to perform the test with the electronics operational, but the barometers were behaving erratically prior to launch, so we modified the testing plans.

 While the avionics team was working on the barometers after that launch, I put together a very simple board to allow us to test the mechanics of the system without having to rely on the barometers.
-This simple board uses a photoresistor to detect ejection, and disreefing events occur after preset time delays (this board is shown in the pictures above).
-I flew the latest version of the mechanical system with the photoresistor board twice on February 28th in my certification rocket.
+This simple board uses a photoresistor to detect ejection, and disreefing events occur after preset time delays.
+I flew it with the photoresistor board twice on February 28th in my certification rocket.
 It executed two disreefing events flawlessly on both flights.
 On the same day, the prototype barometer-based boards were flown on a different rocket with my previous mechanical design.
 One of the boards functioned properly and so did the mechanism, allowing for one successful disreefing event.
 The other barometer board malfunctioned.
-The avionics team is working on making the electronics more reliable and will be ordering a PCB version of the board shortly.
-We are also working on making the mechanism much more compact.
-No entanglement was observed during car-mounted testing or the flight tests, but we would still prefer that the unit be smaller to save space in the rocket and to further ensure that the parachute opens properly.
+Shortly after, the avionics team developed a new control board that has proved to be very reliable.
+Since then we have flow line cutters on more than 10 flights without failure to test electronics, code, and my various iterations of the mechanical system.